Batmat/java-futures-demo/README.md

 * the second one, using futures, will take about 15 seconds (the longest computation of the three) to complete since it'll run the "computations" in parallel.

+There's two branches in this git repo:
+* _master_ contains java6 code.
+It uses anonymous callable instances
+* _lambdas_ contains java8 code.
+It uses lambdas instead of anonymous classes.
+You should see the code is far more concise and clear (provided you know the (a,b) -> a+b typical lambda syntax, granted).

 Hope this helps.

 Don't hesitate to give feedback.